rislammb/full-stack-army/projects/raffle-draw/README.md

 ## Project Summary

 A ticket selling and raffle draw api where users can purchase tickets and draw to check winners.
+The focus here is on functionality, not design.

 ## For open live